ChestMimic/Mass-Archive/Readme.md

   --src SRC, -s SRC  Location of folders to be archived (defaults to current
                      working directory).
   -c, --compress     Compress generated archives
+  -g, --generate	 Generate destination directory if not present
 '''

 Contact